top of page

 Could Kazakhstan Be Next on Russia's Hitlist?

-Kazakh UFC superstar Shavkat Rakhmonov advertises a stock trading platform draped upon an old Khruschyovka.
-Almaty, Kazakhstan, June 2025 In the early 1990s, as the Soviet Union collapsed, 2 million ethnic Russians left Kazakhstan for the newly formed Russian Federation.
+In the early 1990s, as the Soviet Union collapsed, 2 million ethnic Russians left Kazakhstan for the newly formed Russian Federation.
 Yet three decades later, Russian influence remains deeply ingrained in the country’s language and institutions.
-Russian is still more widely spoken than Kazakh in urban centres, and Russian Orthodox churches
+Russian is still more widely spoken than Kazakh in urban centres, and Russian Orthodox churches in every city centre would make you think you are in Russia.
+This lingering presence is not just cultural - it is political.
+Since Russia’

 Oliver Dante Garcia